stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 {{< EventsTable 1 >}}

-Beginner lessons (in bold) are for everyone---no dance experience necessary!
+Beginner lessons (bolded) are for everyone---no dance experience necessary!
 Practice what you learned by staying for the dance social, immediately after the beginner lesson.